RakshithKothuru/Computer-Architecture/README.md

 ---

-## 9. Why Paging Is Required
+## 12. Advantages of Paging

 Paging provides:

 - Non-contiguous physical-memory allocation
 - Elimination of external fragmentation
-- Easier memory allocation
+- Simpler physical-memory allocation
 - Per-page protection
 - Page sharing
 - Demand paging
 - Efficient process isolation

-Because every frame has the same size, any virtual page can be placed in any available physical frame.
+Because every physical frame has the same size, any virtual page can be placed in any available frame.

 ### Fragmentation in paging

-Paging eliminates external fragmentation, but it may cause a small amount of internal fragmentation.
+Paging eliminates external fragmentation but may cause some internal fragmentation.

-If the page size is 2 KiB and a process requires 1 byte more than a complete page, another 2 KiB page must be allocated.
+For example, if a process needs 1 byte more than a complete 2 KiB page, another 2 KiB page must be allocated.

 The unused portion of the final page is internal fragmentation.